 Hiking is both great exercise and a way to be social.
 If you don’t have a hiking partner, there are plenty of hiking MeetUp groups online or you can try contacting your local ADA or JDRF chapter to find others with diabetes to hike with.

-If you enjoyed this guide to hiking with diabetes, please sign up for our newsletter (and get a sign-up bonus) in the form below.
+If you found this guide to hiking with diabetes useful, please sign up for our newsletter (and get a free chapter from the Fit With Diabetes eBook) using the form below.
 We send out a weekly newsletter with the latest posts and recipes from Diabetes Strong.